jina-ai/finetuner/README.md

 ```
 This code snippet describes the following steps:

-* Login to Jina AI Cloud.
+1. Log in to Jina AI Cloud.
-* Select backbone model, training and evaluation data for your evaluation callback.
+2. Select backbone model, training and evaluation data for your evaluation callback.
-* Start the cloud run.
+3. Start the cloud run.

 You can also pass data to Finetuner as a CSV file or a `DocumentArray` object, as described [in the Finetuner documentation](https://finetuner.jina.ai/walkthrough/create-training-data/).